 As always, check the sheet music catalog for new titles.
 At least once a month, sometimes more often there are new titles.

 After 15 custom arrangements for a single client I must be doing something right.
 If you have a beginner/intermediate instrumental group or a church orchestra in need of arrangements, let me know so I can write it for you.

 I’m always “playing around” with my various sound libraries and live instruments in my home studio.
 Look for at least one new album out this summer, if not two.

-I continue to teach piano lessons locally and via Skype.
+I continue to teach piano lessons locally and over the internet.
 So, no matter where you are in the world I can teach you.
 I can also tutor on composing, arranging, music theory and more.
 Drop me a note if you are interested.

 In case you did not know it, SheetMusicPlus.com has been operating a self-publishing platform similar to the way Amazon allows book authors to publish material for their Kindle.

 I’ve been using it since Jan 2016 to sell all the titles I have available and have been quite happy with it.
 (I also should add that SMP is my go to source for printed music since there are no music stores within driving distance of where I live).